-II.
-Statement of compliance
+I. Statement of compliance

-Standalone Financial Statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under the Section 133 of the Companies Act, 2013 read with rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended.
+The standalone Ind AS financial statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under the Section 133 of the Companies Act, 2013 read with rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended.

-Accordingly, the Company has prepared these Standalone Financial Statements which comprise the Balance Sheet as at March 31, 2018, the Statement of Profit and Loss, the Statement of Changes in Equity and the Statement of Cash Flows for the year ended as on that date, and accounting policies and other explanatory information (together hereinafter referred to as 'Financial Statements' or 'financial statements').
+Accordingly, the company has prepared these standalone financial statements which comprise the balance sheet as at March 31, 2021, the statement of profit and loss, the statement of changes in equity and the statement of cash flows for the year ended as on that date, and accounting policies and other explanatory information (together hereinafter referred to as 'standalone financial statements').